Getting Started

 : The namespace in which the Pod you want to inspect is running.DEPLOYMENT_NAME

-: The deployment’s name responsible for spawning the Pod you want to inspect within the pre-mentioned namespace.POD_NAME
+: The deployment’s name responsible for spawning the Pod you want to inspect within the aforementioned namespace.POD_NAME

-: The name of the Pod you want to inspect within the pre-mentioned namespace.EPH_CONTAINER_NAME
+: The name of the Pod you want to inspect within the aforementioned namespace.EPH_CONTAINER_NAME

-: Choose the name for the container, and “debugging” seems obvious.DEBUG_IMAGE
+: The name of your debugging container, “debugging” seems obvious.DEBUG_IMAGE

 : The image you want to use for debugging purposes.